Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 The Role of Discretionary Commissions in Inflated Loan Costs

-Discretionary commissions are among the key factors in the car finance scandal.
-Finance providers paid commissions to dealers for arranging loans – mostly unfair ones.
+Discretionary commission agreements are among the key factors in the car finance scandal.
+Finance providers paid commissions to dealers for arranging loans which were mostly unfair ones.
 What’s worse is that most of these commissions were undisclosed to customers, which caused mis-selling.
-The cost of the loan was higher than it should have been, as dealers will tend to charge higher interest rates, ones that aren’t fitting to the borrower anymore.
+The cost of the loan was higher than it should have been, as dealers will tend to charge higher interest rates, or ones that aren’t fitting to the borrower anymore.

 This practice prioritises the interest of the dealer rather than the lender, compromising the financial standing of the customers.
 Also, the lack of transparency regarding commissions means customers may have been paying more than they should have for their car finance.